MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 # Use Transaction Category as a pricing dimension

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project Operations for stocked/production-based scenarios_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 This topic explains how to use the **Transaction Category** field as a pricing dimension.